mzdv/search-poc/README.md

 - orange
 - grapefruit

+And then clicking on the query when it becomes displayed.

 ##Production usage

 In case you want to use this in production, run `npm build` and then proceed to deployment.